Charles Huff (American football coach): Marshall

 Huff was hired as the head coach at Marshall in 2021, replacing Doc Holliday.
 On September 10, 2022, Huff led Marshall to their second all-time victory over a top-10 opponent after defeating the No. 8-ranked Notre Dame Fighting Irish 26–21 in South Bend, Indiana.
 Huff earned his first bowl win as a head coach in the 2022 Myrtle Beach Bowl against the UConn Huskies 28–14.
 In 2024, Huff led the Thundering Herd to their first Sun Belt crown ever and their first conference championship for any league in ten years.

 Southern Miss

 Despite winning the Sun Belt in his final contract year at Marshall, the two parties failed to reach an agreement on an extension, leading to Huff's departure.
 On December 8, 2024, Huff was named the head coach at fellow Sun Belt Conference member, Southern Miss.
 In Huff's first game, the Golden Eagles lost 34–17 to Mississippi State.
 He led the team to its first year of bowl-eligibility since 2022, with a win over Louisiana–Monroe (49–21) on October 25, 2025.

+Memphis

+On December 6, 2025, reporting indicated that Huff was in final negotiations on a five-year contract to become the head coach at the University of Memphis, succeeding Ryan Silverfield.
+His hiring was formally announced by the university on December 8..
+In Huff's introductory press conference, the athletic director cited Huff's experience working with the University of Alabama and Penn State football programs, with a reference from former coach Nick Saban that "sealed the deal" for the hiring decision.